justincoon/ooverlap/docs/proposal/proposal.md

 Problem Statement:
 ------------------
-**[Authored by Colin McGinnis, Kiernan Drohan, and Justin Coon on October 1, 2014]**
+[Authored by Colin McGinnis, Kiernan Drohan, Justin Coon, & Giovanna Diaz on October 1, 2014]

 From the arcane 'paper and pencil' method, to Google Calendar and beyond, the sheer number of scheduling applications that exist is daunting.
 With so many available platforms to choose from, it feels as though everybody uses something different.
 One person might even have different schedules spread out over different platforms.
 Trying to organize your life with multiple apps seems redundent - you shoud only need one!
 In addition, picking out free times from your schedule to meet with groups, hang out with friends, or go to a concert can be a hassle.
 (Believe us, we know from experience.
 Finding times for our group to meet was very confusing and troublesome at first!)

 Undefined hopes to change that with Overlap, a web application designed to make it easier for people to share their free time right when they need to!
 Through courses team members have taken outside of the major, such as _Introduction to Sociology_ and Honors 291A: _Ideas that Change the World_, we have been inspired to find a solution to this scheduling problem. _Introduction to Sociology_ taught us that social interactions play a big role in our lives.
 They are responsible for things such as cultural growth, the creation of new and innovative ideas that change the world, and just simply making friends.
 Overlap facilitates social interaction.
 It simplifies the scheduling process to just a question of 'Where' rather than 'When'.
 With our new app we want ideas and friendships to have a chance to grow and mature into something greater than they could be individually.

 _Ideas that Change the World_ also served as a point of inspriation for the team.
 One idea promoted in the course was the ability to take pre-existing ideas and improve upon them.
 We have implemented this idea by elevating your boring, old, Google Calendar to an entirely new level of connectivity with your peers.
 To this extent we will not only improve upon what exists, but we will also make a product more tailored to a designated audience of peers.
-The possibility of expansion to an even greater audience will beomce more real as we learn more about the user's needs through the scope of our integrative experiences.
+The possibility of expansion to an even greater audience will become more real as we learn more about the user's needs through the scope of our integrative experiences.

 A class that inspired us inside the major was Computer Science 240: _Reasoning About Uncertainty_.
 One of the features that we plan to add to our web app is going to be priorities.
-Basically, you are given your calendar's complement and then you can choose which times work best for you.
-When you match your calendar with someone else's, we will be able to decide which times are most likely to be 'best' for the both of you.
+Basically, when you are shown your free time, you can choose which times work best for you.
+Not only that, but you can also set which free times you prefer. (eg. You are free Monday and Tuesday, but you prefer the Monday time slot.)
+When we match your calendar with someone else's, we will be able to decide which times are most likely to be the 'best' for both of you.
 We can do this by using the statistical methods we have learned in CS240.
-This pivotal feature was inspired by the material covered in this course.

 Product Description:
 --------------------
-**[Authored by Santiago De La Torre, Giovanna Diaz on Oct 2, 2014]**
+[Authored by Santiago De La Torre, Giovanna Diaz on Oct 2, 2014]

 ![Overlap Logo] (https://github.com/umass-cs-326/team-undefined/blob/master/docs/proposal/Overlap.jpg)